A Guide to the Best Swimming Holes in Litchfield National Park.

 Is it safe to swim in Litchfield National Park?

-Yes, it is safe to swim in the Litchfield National Park.
+Yes, it is safe to swim in Litchfield National Park.
 However, this is only the case if you obey all signage and swim in the designated areas.
-If a swimming hole is closed, it is for a good reason (most likely a salt-water crocodile has made itself at home) – so do not swim in a closed area.
+If a swimming hole is closed, it is for a good reason (most likely a saltwater crocodile has made itself at home) – so do not swim in closed areas.

 What to bring for swimming at the Litchfield National Park: